GS1 Sunrise 2027 · Field Guide

 One pass, all variable data

-At pack-out, a CO₂ or fibre laser triggers a chemical colour shift in the coating — clear to bright white.
+On the packaging line, a CO₂ or fibre laser triggers a refractive index change in the primer — clear to bright white.
 In a single pass, it marks the GS1 Digital Link QR plus lot, production date, expiry — every variable, on every package, at full line speed.

 Partner: line integrator / laser OEM